Metric uniformization of morphisms of Berkovich curves: Abstract

 \section{Abstract}

 We show that the metric structure of morphisms $f\:Y\to X$ between quasi-smooth compact Berkovich curves over an algebraically closed field admits a finite combinatorial description.
 In particular, for a large enough skeleton $\Gamma=(\Gamma_Y,\Gamma_X)$ of $f$, the sets $N_{f,\ge n}$ of points of $Y$ of multiplicity at least $n$ in the fiber are radial around $\Gamma_Y$ with the radius changing piecewise monomially along $\Gamma_Y$.
-In this case, for any interval $l=[z,y]\subset Y$ connecting a rigid point $z$ to the skeleton, the restriction $f|_l$ gives rise to a {\em profile} piecewise monomial function $\varphi_y\:[0,1]\to[0,1]$ that depends only on the type 2 point $y\in\Gamma_Y$.
+In this case, for any interval $l=[z,y]\subset Y$ connecting a point $z$ of type 1 to the skeleton, the restriction $f|_l$ gives rise to a {\em profile} piecewise monomial function $\varphi_y\:[0,1]\to[0,1]$ that depends only on the type 2 point $y\in\Gamma_Y$.
 In particular, the metric structure of $f$ is determined by $\Gamma$ and the family of the profile functions $\{\varphi_y\}$ with $y\in\Gamma_Y^{(2)}$.
-We prove that this family is piecewise monomial in $y$ and naturally extends to the whole $Y^\hyp$.
-In addition, we extend the theory of higher ramification groups to arbitrary real-valued fields and show that $\varphi_y$ coincides with the Herbrand's function of $\calH(y)/\calH(f(y))$.
-This gives a curious geometric interpretation of the Herbrand's function, which applies also to non-normal and even inseparable extensions.
+We prove that this family is piecewise monomial in $y$ and naturally extends to the whole $Y$.
+In addition, we extend the classical theory of higher ramification groups to arbitrary real-valued fields and show that $\varphi_y$ coincides with the Herbrand function of $\calH(y)/\calH(f(y))$.
+This gives a curious geometric interpretation of the Herbrand function, which also applies to non-normal and even inseparable extensions.